no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Verifier:** Passed (function call succeeds but with potential data truncation/extension issues).

+#### Example e: BPF helper function with incompatible argument types

+Calling BPF helper functions with incompatible argument types is especially dangerous as these functions execute in kernel space with elevated privileges.

+**Implementation Details:**
+- `bpf_map_lookup_elem()` expects `(void *map, const void *key)` with a valid map pointer.
+- We pass an integer `0xDEADBEEF` casted to `void*` as the map argument instead of a real map pointer.
+- This violates the BPF helper function contract and can crash the kernel if not caught by the verifier.
+- Demonstrates UB 41: "A function is defined with a type that is not compatible with the type pointed to by the expression that denotes the called function."
+- More dangerous than regular function calls because BPF helpers operate in kernel space where invalid pointers can cause immediate kernel panic.

+**Verifier:** Failed (should reject program with invalid map pointer).

 *Signed-by: Giovanni Nicosia*

 ### [5.9 padcomp]: Comparison of padding data